How to Remove the WordPress Logo from the Admin Bar with One Click

 Agencies delivering WordPress sites to clients, freelancers who want a polished admin experience, enterprise deployments with corporate branding requirements, and membership platforms where logged-in users see the admin bar.

 If you want a consistent branded admin experience across multiple WordPress sites without maintaining custom code on each one, this is an easy win.
-For more on streamlining your WordPress workflow, see how to manage multiple WordPress sites like a pro.
+For more on managing your WordPress workflow efficiently, see how to manage multiple WordPress sites like a pro.

 Ready to Take Control?